Notre Dame College, Shepparton

 Notre Dame College is a dual-campus independent Roman Catholic co-educational secondary day school located in Shepparton, Victoria, Australia.
 The college is situated on two campuses: Knight Street Campus, that houses students in Year 7, 8, and 10–12; and the Emmaus Campus, on Grace Road, North Shepparton, that houses students in Year 9 and also the McAuley Champagnat Programme for students who struggle to learn in a normal classroom environment.
-The college is located within in the Roman Catholic Diocese of Sandhurst.
+The college is located in the Roman Catholic Diocese of Sandhurst.